Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Conclusions

 \section{Conclusions}

-We have explored how the relativistic electron spring mechanism leads to bright bursts of XUV radiation when plasma with electron density $n_e$ satisfying $1 < S = n_e/(a_0 \ncr) < 10$ is illuminated by intense laser light ($a_0 \gg 1$).
+We have explored how the relativistic electron spring mechanism leads to bright, intense bursts of XUV radiation when plasma with electron density $n_e$ satisfying $1 < S = n_e/(a_0 \ncr) < 10$ is illuminated by intense laser light ($a_0 \gg 1$).
 The physical origin of this enhanced emission is the storage of energy in plasma electromagnetic fields when the electron-ion boundary is displaced by the oscillating radiation pressure of the laser.
-We have justified the theoretical prediction of the optimal parameters $S = 1$, $\theta = 60^\circ$ with high-resolution 1D PIC simulation, and shown with 2D simulations that for the near-critical plasmas required to probe this regime, increased electron heating is not sufficient to overcome the intrinsic advantage of the RES process.
-This can generate reflected EM radiation with peak intensity four times higher than the incident intensity even in planar geometry, as well as high harmonics collimated at the degree-level.
-The conversion efficiency of ${>}3\%$ leads to brilliances in the 10s of eV unprecedented in laser-solid interactions.
+We have justified the theoretical prediction of the optimal parameters $S = 1$, $\theta = 60^\circ$ with high-resolution 1D PIC simulation and shown further that the presence of preplasma can be beneficial by lowering the effective $S$ of a plasma with bulk density higher than would be optimal.

+Parametric analysis with 2D simulations indicates that electron heating and ponderomotive denting of the plasma surface shift the optimal $S$ upwards to $S \simeq 4$.
+However, the consequent reduction in conversion efficiency can be partially offset by preplasma, permitting conversion efficiencies of ${\sim}5\%$ to XUV light collimated at the degree-level even for $S = 20$.
+The re-emitted pulse can reach a peak intensity five times greater than the incident pulse, sufficient to be relativistically intense when filtered to the XUV frequency range.
+This capability provides opportunities for XUV-pump--XUV-probe experiments, exploiting the ultrashort duration of the pulse and the comparatively compact size of a high-intensity laser facility.